papyri/site-docs/gtypes.md

 _Example PN Link:_ [CPR.30.22](https://papyri.info/hgv/79319)

-For a horizontal or filler stroke that appears mid-line, often (but not necessarily) in the context of a register.
-For filler strokes at the end of a line, use `*filler(extension)*`.
+For a horizontal or filler stroke that appears in-line amidst text, often (but not necessarily) in the context of a register.
+For a horizontal filler stroke at the end of a line, use `*filler(extension)*`.

 ***